 Biology is a subject with a strong tradition of utilizing comparative methods.
 One hundred years ago, biologists compared the phenotypes of different species.
-Since the discovery of DNA, biologists have been comparing the sequences of different genes, and then various ‘omes’ across species.
-Perhaps, we should extend the tradition further by comparing networks in biology to those in other disciplines.
-In fact, efforts have already been made along this direction (Figure 4).
+Since the discovery of DNA, biologists have been comparing the sequences of different genes and various “omes” across species.
+Perhaps we should extend the tradition further by comparing networks in biology to those in other disciplines.
+In fact, efforts have already been made in this direction (Figure 4).
 We have described how abstract approaches that focus on simple connections between entities allow the application of mathematical formalisms across disciplines.
-We then showed how mechanistic details can be placed onto these simple networks and enable them to better explain a real process such as transcriptional regulation or software code development.
+We then showed how mechanistic details can be placed onto these simple networks, thereby enabling them to better explain a real process, such as transcriptional regulation or software code development.
 In this case, the networks are often too detailed to allow for direct transfer of formalisms.
-Nevertheless, one can gain meaningful intuition about a biological system through comparing it to a more commonplace network such as a social system, using a similar mechanistic description.
+Nevertheless, one can gain meaningful intuition about a biological system by comparing it to a more commonplace network, such as a social system, using a similar mechanistic description.

 Seeking comparison between biological networks, social networks, and technological networks may echo the long-time aspiration of finding universality in all complex systems.
 In particular, the concept of universality has a long tradition in statistical physics literature, and the efforts of characterizing the underlying mechanisms of complex systems by a few scaling or critical exponents has long been an active area of research (Stanley, 1999; Wilson, 1975).
-The discovery of the scale-free degree distribution in many different networks, including biological, initially suggested such a possibility of universality for networks.
-However, very soon it was counter-argued that a universal model does not exist: there are biological networks whose degree distributions do not follow a simple power law (Clauset et al., 2009; Tanaka et al., 2005); there are simply too many ways to generate a network with a broad degree distribution (Keller, 2005; Lima-Mendez and van Helden, 2009; Newman, 2005).
+The discovery of the scale-free degree distribution in many different networks, including biological networks, initially suggested such a possibility of universality for networks.
+However, very soon it was counterargued that a universal model does not exist: there are biological networks whose degree distributions do not follow a simple power law (Clauset et al., 2009; Tanaka et al., 2005); there are simply too many ways to generate a network with a broad degree distribution (Keller, 2005; Lima-Mendez and van Helden, 2009; Newman, 2005).
 Though scale-free distribution is not universal, there are still many open questions that hint at more general properties for biological networks.
-For examples, in terms of building blocks, different network motifs exhibit different occurrence frequencies (Milo et al., 2002).
+For example, in terms of building blocks, different network motifs exhibit different occurrence frequencies (Milo et al., 2002).
 It is quite remarkable that the transcriptional regulatory networks constructed in different cell lines as well as different species exhibit similar patterns (Boyle et al., 2014; Neph et al., 2012).
 In general, despite a lack of fundamental laws of networks, we believe that one should not be disappointed or simply turn away from network biology.